Episodes of Big Damn Heroes

 .: 1:03:58 :: 31.0 MB :: 04 July 2012 :.

 028: It's episode 28 of Big Damn Heroes, and hey, there are a lot of shirtless people around here.
-On both shows, there are episodes that are just a little meh, the Heroes' intense dislike of Riley grows, and some theories are floated about some major season plot points.
+On both shows, there are episodes that are just a little meh, The Heroes' intense dislike of Riley grows, and some theories are floated about some major season plot points.
 However, the awesomeness of all the shirtlessness is derailed by possibly the single most offensive episode to have Whedon's name attached to it as a director.
 Wanna know which one that is?
 Join Will and Hannah as they cover Buffy's "The Replacement" and "Out of My Mind," and Angel's "First Impressions" and "Untouched."

 .: 51:39 :: 25.1 MB :: 20 June 2012 :.